CommonAccord/Site-DataShare/Doc/H4KC/Form/Master_DSA.md

 7.1.sec={Protections}

-8.sec=User shall exercise due care to protect all Personally Identifiable data from unauthorized physical and electronic access.
+8.0.sec=User shall exercise due care to protect all Personally Identifiable data from unauthorized physical and electronic access.
 Both parties shall establish and implement the following minimum physical, electronic and managerial safeguards for maintaining the confidentiality of information provided by either party pursuant to this Agreement:

+8.1.sec={Conf.Care.sec}

-8.1.sec={Minimum physical, electronic and managerial safeguards for maintaining the confidentiality of information provided by either party pursuant to this Agreement}
+Conf.Care.sec=<font color="red">Minimum physical, electronic and managerial safeguards for maintaining the confidentiality of information provided by either party pursuant to this Agreement</font>

+8.=[Z/Sec/1]

 9.sec={City} data must be segregated or otherwise distinguishable from non-{City} data.
 This is to ensure that when no longer needed by the User, all {City} data can be identified for return or destruction.
 It also aids in determining whether {City} data has or may have been compromised in the event of a security breach.